Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Evaluation

+\paragraph{Performance analysis} We have further analyzed the predictions made by \approach, to identify the cases in which it performs well as well as those with subpar performance.
+We have identified four cases:

+\textbf{Case 1 (Positive)}: \emph{\approach can correctly identify information types when they are explained with similar sentences in different prospectuses.} We found that for some information types, prospectus writers tend to use similar structures and sentences to explain them.
+A typical example is T4: \emph{liquidation conditions and procedure}, where \approach and all baselines got the highest F$_1$-score on the dataset.
+Since \approach conducts multi-granularity similarity analysis (i.e., group similarity, sentence similarity, and word importance similarity) on the documents, the similarity across different documents can be correctly identified by \approach.

+\textbf{Case 2 (Positive)}: \emph{\approach performs well when the sentences related to information types contain certain named entities or keywords.} \approach uses feature-based analysis to capture important words, phrases, and named entities (i.e., number, person name, date, and web address).
+When the sentences of an information type are associated with such keywords and named entities, \approach could distinguish these sentences from those related to other information types.
+For instance, information type T1:\emph{disclaimer on periodical reports} indicates where the periodical reports may be obtained.
+It is usually associated with (web) addresses for obtaining the periodical reports.
+The feature-based analysis of \approach can correctly identify these sentences, increasing prediction accuracy.

+\textbf{Case 3 (Negative)}: \emph{\approach may select sentences that are only partially related to an information type.} As discussed in Section~\ref{sec:eval:dataset}, some paragraphs may be partially related to an information type, which means that they mention an information type but do not provide all the corresponding details.
+These partially related sentences (e.g., T3:\emph{calculation method for issue price}) are difficult to label even for domain experts. \approach may also include these partially related sentences in the prediction results, leading to false positives.
+A structure-based analysis of the documents, to be conducted as part of future work, could reduce the false positives.
+Although a concept (e.g., issue price) can be discussed in different sections, some sections (e.g., the background) will only discuss an overview of the concept without going into the details.
+By analyzing the structure of prospectuses, some false positives could be filtered.

+\textbf{Case 4 (Negative)}: \emph{It is difficult for \approach to identify the sentences related to similar information types.} Some information types are similar, such as T2:\emph{calculation frequency for issue price} and T3:\emph{calculation method for issue price}.
+They are both related to ``issue price'', though the focus of each of them is on different topics (i.e., calculation frequency and calculation method).
+Since these two information types are related and usually explained together, \approach may not correctly distinguish between them, leading to low accuracy compared to other information types (as shown in Table~\ref{tab:rq-accuray}).
+To increase the accuracy, as part of future work, topic models can be used to analyze the different topics discussed in similar information types.

-\emph{The answer to RQ1 is that \approach identifies an average of 64.6\% of relevant sentences for an information type, with an average precision value of {\FITIPAvg}, significantly outperforming the baseline based on keywords.}
+To conclude, \emph{the answer to RQ1 is that \approach identifies an average of 64.6\% of relevant sentences for an information type, with an average precision value of {\FITIPAvg}, significantly outperforming the baselines based on keywords and language models.}